errantSquam/mootfight/README.md

 ## Deployment
 Transfer the files in backend (`pocketbase.exe`, `pb_data`, `pb_hooks`, and `pb_migration`) into your hosting service of choice.

-Run `pocketbase serve`
+For dev, run `pocketbase serve`
+For production, run `pocketbase serve yourdomain.com`

-Edit frontend .env to match backend API, and redeploy frontend.
+Remember to edit frontend .env `VITE_POCKETBASE_ENDPOINT` to match the backend API, then re-deploy frontend.

 # Misc